Last update 04 August 2023Diplomatic missions

 Travel papers and visas

-Bulgarian nationals can travel to Fiji with international passport, valid at least 6 months from the date of leaving the country.
-When claiming tickets to be returned or continuing the flight, and in case of proving adequate financial resources upon arrival, you are granted a permission of entry with a maximum term of validity up to four months.
-As a rule, it is possible to extend your permission to stay with two more months, provided that you have filed the application for extending your stay before the expiry of the allowed time to stay.
+Bulgarian citizens may travel to Fiji with an international passport valid for at least 6 months from the date of leaving the country.
+On presentation of return or onward tickets, and on proof of sufficient funds upon arrival, an entry permit with a maximum term of validity up to four months shall be granted.
+As a rule, it is possible to extend the residence permit for a further two months provided that you have filed the application for extending your stay before the expiry of the allowed period of stay.

-It is advisable to take with you your certificate of marriage (when traveling with your spouse) and certificates of birth of your children.
+It is recommended that you take with you your civil marriage certificate (when travelling with a spouse) and the birth certificates for your children.

-In emergency situations – damaged, lost or stolen passport, Bulgarian nationals staying on the territory of Fiji can apply to be issued an Emergency travel document before the diplomatic mission of an EU member state in Fiji.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens staying on the territory of Fiji can apply for an Emergency Travel Document to a diplomatic mission of an EU Member State in Fiji.